alem-platform/bootcamp-go/story12/get_btree_min/README.md

 # get_btree_min

 Implement the `GetMin()` method for the `BTree` structure to find and return the minimum value stored in the binary search tree.
-The minimum value in a BST is located at the leftmost node, and this method will traverse the left subtree until it reaches that node.

 **Function definition:**